vxgmichel/pyweek-dojo/README.md

 ## MVC Tools

-The game is based on [pygame-mvctools](https://github.com/vxgmichel/pygame-mvctools), a library for writing games using the model-controller-view design pattern.
+The game is based on [pygame-mvctools](https://github.com/vxgmichel/pygame-mvctools), a library for writing games using the model-view-controller design pattern.

 ## Repository